 Typically, wild chillies have small red deciduous fruit which are full of seeds.
 Most of them have a high capsaicin content and very thin flesh, which makes them of limited culinary value.
-In some cases the seed is dificult to germinate and seems to need a stimulus which mimics the effect of passing through a bird's digestive system.
+In some cases the seed is reputed to be dificult to germinate and to need a stimulus which mimics the effect of passing through a bird's digestive system.
 My own experience is that they are a little slower and less uniform than cultivated chillies, but not really difficult.

-The wild species are widely distributed in South America with one, Capsicum galapagoense, endemic to the Galapogos Islands.
+The wild species are widely distributed in South & Central America, with one, Capsicum galapagoense, endemic to the Galapogos Islands.
 The northern limit of natural distribution reaches into the southern USA.